 When you have exorcised yourself emotionally, it’s time to put new boundaries in place to prevent the same things happening again, to have the practical aspect of your raw food eating set up appropriately AND to keep putting the pure food in – then you can set off once again on that rewarding journey towards even great levels of self-awareness, healthiness and happiness.

-"Karen Knowler, The Raw Food Coach publishes “Go Raw!
-Weekly” – a free weekly eZine for raw food lovers everywhere, plus a fabulously info-packed bi-monthly raw food e-magazine with over 18 print-out-and-keep recipes.
+""Karen Knowler, The Raw Food Coach and Hay House author, publishes a free weekly eZine for raw food lovers everywhere, including recipes, articles and invaluable resources for anyone wanting to go raw.
 If you’re ready to look good, feel great and create a raw life you love get your FREE tips, tools and recipes now at www.TheRawFoodCoach.com"